m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

 Lets take this for example:
 >https://www.example.com/

-This is a url is really an address to a servers folder, tho
+This is a url is really an address to a servers folder, which we can use to request whatever the servers root contains as the example ends at **/**